awesomephant/blog/work/camberwell-2021.md

 intro: Online exhibition website for the 2021 graphic design cohort at Camberwell College of Arts.
 ---

-{% fig "/assets/cca-21.png" "[2021.camberwellgraphicdesign.com](https://2021.camberwellgraphicdesign.com/)" "Browser screenshot showing degree show website" "" "big"%}
+{% include fig.liquid, src: "/assets/cca-21.png", alt: "Browser screenshot showing degree show website", class: "big"%}

 The site is built on the Wordpress/ACF/Timber stack.
 I've built these show sites on the Jamstack before, but this site has so many images and videos I needed something more robust.
 This setup also allows the design programme to host the site themselves on a retail hosting account at [camberwellgraphicdesign.com](https://camberwellgraphicdesign.com/).
 We're planning to host future sites at the same domain, and we'll migrate earlier ones there, too.